RasaHQ/rasa/docs/nlu/components.rst

     additional hidden layers are added together with dropout.
     This algorithm also provides similarity rankings of the labels that did not "win".

-    The ``EmbeddingIntentClassifier`` needs to be preceded by a featurizer in the pipeline.
-    This featurizer creates the features used for the embeddings.
-    It is recommended to use ``CountVectorsFeaturizer`` that can be optionally preceded by ``SpacyNLP`` and ``SpacyTokenizer``.

     .. note:: If during prediction time a message contains **only** words unseen during training, and no Out-Of-Vacabulary preprocessor was used,
               empty intent ``None`` is predicted with confidence ``0.0``.